 Vernal pools can occur almost anywhere—in forests, fields, shrub swamps, marshes, or in gravel pits.
 They can be smaller than a tenth of an acre or larger than two acres.
 Essentially, vernal pools are wetlands that are or become isolated while containing water, are utilized by indicator species, and have wet-dry cycles that preclude permanent populations of fish [KL09].
 In the Northeastern United States, these pools are most visible during the springtime.
 They are usually found in a natural or man-made depression that lacks a permanent outflow.Due to their seasonal nature, vernal pools are not suitable for fish life.
 In permanent pools, rivers, and lakes, fish act as a predator for many invertebrate species and sometimes even prey upon eggs of amphibian species.
 Without fish predation, vernal pools serve as optimal breeding sites for a number of species, especially amphibians ([GJ93],[KL09]).
 These amphibians usually spend the majority of their life cycle in adjacent uplands or even wetlands.
 Vernal pools are critical to the maintenance of the viable populations of these amphibians ([SJ00],[PE00]).

 Vernal pools are important for biodiversity, both locally and globally.
 For a species with a narrow distribution, a particular vernal pool might be the only place on earth where that animal is found.
 If that pool gets destroyed, then the species will get extinct.
 For a species with a broad distribution, individual vernal pools are essential for sustaining their local populations.
 The elimination of these pools might result in the extinction of that species in a particular area.
 For example, in Massachusetts, the delicate yet complex Fairy shrimp is known to a small number of pools, and the Spadefoot toad is known to be present only in 40 sites in the entire state.

 Vernal pools serve as an important water source for all kinds of wildlife.
 They also make exceptional corridors in the overland passage of various amphibians and reptiles as they move from one wetland to another [KL09].

-Since there are no breeding populations of fish (mainly because of low oxygen level and periodic drying), vernal pools provide a safe environment to numerous amphibians and other species.
+Since there are no breeding populations of fish (mainly because of low oxygen level and periodic drying), vernal pools provide a safe environment for numerous amphibians and other species.